mattbaker/pipboyspec/communication.md

 # Communication
-Once Discovery has completed, the App connects to the Server on Port TCP/27000.
+Once Discovery has completed, the app connects to the server on Port TCP/27000.

 Example of connecting to TCP/27000 on a PS4 with IP 192.168.0.101 with netcat: